 Why is this such a bad thing?
 Isn’t the guy trying to recycle, after a fashion?
-He took two cars that were write-offs, and made them one drivable vehicle!
+They took two cars that were write-offs, and made them one drivable vehicle!
 That’s a good deal!
 Well, it may seem good, but it only works until there’s an accident.

 Even the most skilled welder can’t make a cut-and-shut car truly able to hold up well in an impact.
 In a collision, the car will likely literally fall apart.

 That’s not to mention that if both cars were write-offs to begin with who knows what other damage, structural and mechanical, might be lurking unseen?
-A cut-and-shut car is a motorized Frankenstein, and might be just as dangerous.
+A cut-and-shut car is a motorised Frankenstein, and might be just as dangerous.

 Cut and shut warning signs

 First, the good news!
 Cut-and-shuts aren’t nearly as common as they once were.
 Increased regulation and more complex cars have made cut-and-shuts less practical and less profitable for would-be tricksters.
 However, that doesn’t mean the problem is completely gone as there remain an estimated 30,000 cut-and-shut cars on UK roads today.

 Fortunately, there a number of tell-tale signs of a cut-and-shut scam, most of which are very straight forward.
 Listed below are good points to follow anytime you’re in the market for a used car.

 First, beware of the incredible deal.
 There’s always a reason for a car to be so much cheaper than others of the same make and model.
 If it’s not an obvious reason, or if the seller is forthcoming with a good explanation, that’s a strong sign of danger.